 Cephalaspidea.
 However, recent DNA work (Malaquias, et. al., 2009)

 supports placing them in their own order.
-Like the Cephalaspidea,
+Alternatively, some sources place them within the Acteonimorpha (along with the Rissoellidae).
+Like the Cephalaspidea, they have a

 presumably evolved for burrowing.
 Unlike the Cephalaspidea, the shell